 Daimler to launch Via ride-hailing in Europe

-Daimler is investing 50 million euros (£46 million) in a new joint venture with U.S.-based ride-hailing start-up Via to offer on-demand shared shuttle services in European cities starting with London this year.

-FRANKFURT: Daimler is investing 50 million euros (£46 million) in a new joint venture with U.S.-based ride-hailing start-up Via to offer on-demand shared shuttle services in European cities starting with London this year.
+FRANKFURT: Daimler is investing 50 million euros in a new joint venture with US-based ride-hailing start-up Via to offer on-demand shared shuttle services in European cities starting with London this year.

-Via already offers 1 million rides a month in Chicago, New York and Washington, complementing local transport by allowing customers to hail a van to a virtual bus stop using their smartphone.
+Via already offers one million rides a month in Chicago, New York and Washington, complementing local transport by allowing customers to hail a van to a virtual bus stop using their smartphone.

 The European joint venture between Mercedes-Benz Vans and Via will operate as a new entity with headquarters in Amsterdam, Daimler said, adding that Volker Morhinweg, head of Mercedes-Benz Vans, will join Via's board of directors.